-There is one last thing that you should do when setting up a new account on Reddit, and that is verify your email address for Reddit.
+There is one last thing that you should do when setting up a new account, and that is verify your email address for Reddit.
 This allows Reddit to know where to send an account recovery email if you forget the password to your account.

 Go to your email provider, log in, and find the email from Reddit.com titled "Reddit: Verify Your Email Address".
-Click on it to open it, and then click the blue hyperlink inside the email (blurred out here for security purposes) to verify your email address for Reddit.
+Click on it to open it, and then click the blue hyperlink inside the email (blurred out here for security purposes) to verify your email address.

 That's it!
 You're all ready to start contributing to Reddit!
 We'll go over how to do that in our next tutorial for how to post on Reddit!